Stuycs-K/finalproject-10-lin-abi-steinmetz-naomi-jaffe-otzar/DEVLOGS/DEVLOG-Otzar.md

 Classwork: Encoding function

 ### 2025-05-29 - Chunks
 Getting the chunks to work right.
+Doing some debugging because it would not run without errors.
+Both classwork and homework.

+### 2025-05-30 - Reconstructing the audio
+Classwork: Working on using the ifft and the other functions to get the audio back into a listenable state.
+Homework: Working out the bugs and working on the encode code more